The Authorship Dilemma: Alphabetical or Contribution?: Introduction

-Several studies provide empirical evidence for this phenomenon.
-Brown \emph{et al.}~\cite{Brown} found that alphabetical ordering is positively correlated with research quality in the marketing literature.
-Laband and Tollison~\cite{Laband} found a similar trend in the economics research literature, where two-author papers that are alphabetized are more frequently cited.
-In addition, Joseph \emph{et al.}~\cite{Joseph} set up a two player simulation, and found that the tendency towards alphabetical author ordering increases as acceptance rates decrease, and that for a fixed acceptance rate, papers whose authors are listed in alphabetical order tend to be of higher quality.
+Joseph, Laband, and Patil \cite{Joseph} provide an extensive discussion of several studies on academic authorship, as well as synthetic data, by setting up a stochastic model of author ordering. \cite{Joseph} finds that the tendency towards alphabetical author ordering increases as acceptance rates decrease, and that for a fixed acceptance rate, papers whose authors are listed alphabetically tend to be of higher quality.

-Why does alphabetical ordering result in higher quality research?
-Our model offers a compelling explanation, showing that ordering authors alphabetically encourages collaboration between similar players.
-In particular, it gives incentive for the strongest players to combined their efforts.
-As all authors involved would receive equal credit, they all have vested interest in creating a high quality joint project.

-On the other hand, when a contribution scheme where the first author receives most of the credit is applied, the strongest players get penalized for collaborating, as only one of them can take the first author slot.
-As a result, alphabetical ordering leads to the completion of more difficult tasks than when authors are listed by contribution.

-\item \emph{\textbf{Better worst-case fairness:}} Another important issue with regard to author ordering is that of fairness.
-Several authors previously suggested that contribution-based ordering is the more fair of the two common name-ordering schemes.
-Lake~\cite{Lake} argues that alphabetical author ordering is uninformative and unfair.
-This scheme gives raise to a version of the \emph{Matthew Effect}, whereby readers are likely to assume that the more established authors have made a greater contribution, giving them disproportional credit at the expense of the remaining authors.
-Alphabetical ordering also benefits those whose last names start with letters that occur earlier in the alphabet (\cite{Efthyvoulou}, \cite{Einav}, \cite{Praag}).
-For these reasons, Lake~\cite{Lake} argues for regulations to enforce ordering authors by contribution.

-However, upon formal examination, it becomes clear that all contribution schemes suffer from unfairness in some cases.
-Surprisingly, our worst case analysis reveals that alphabetical ordering is the safer choice: Greater loss due to unfairness is possible when ordering by contribution than alphabetically.
-That is, the worst case loss due to unfairness that a player can incur when relying on the alphabetical ordering scheme is not as severe as the loss a player can incur when ordering by contribution.